phuwanat/select_VCFs_wf/README.md

-# Sort VCFs workflow
+# Select VCFs workflow
-Merge individual sample VCFs to create a unified multi-sample VCF, optionally allowing for modification of sample names.
+Only select some variants from VCF

 ## Input considerations
 * List of VCF file paths